Yaslen Clemente Greets Fans ‘Good Morning’ In A Skimpy Colorful Bikini

-In the brand new update, the Cuban-American model was photographed indoors, inside her Florida home.
-She was sitting on a chair and was leaning on a wooden table.
-She seemingly set her phone up and turned on the camera’s timer — she then looked at the mobile device’s screen to take the selfie.
+In the brand-new update, the Cuban-American model was photographed inside her Florida home.
+She was sitting on a chair and leaning on a wooden table.
+She seemingly set her phone up and turned on the camera’s timer.
+She then looked at the mobile device’s screen to take the selfie.
 Several bar stools and a kitchen counter were seen in the background.

 Yaslen was rocking a colorful string bikini set that featured classic triangle-style cups that barely covered her perky breasts.
 She paired the tiny top with matching bottoms that covered just enough of her modesty.
 The thin straps on the thong sat high on her curvy hips and exposed plenty of skin.
 The model’s pose exposed her trim waist and flat abs.

-Yaslen stuck her signature look when it came to her makeup, which featured darkened brows, thick faux lashes, and glowing highlighter that made her face look more radiant.
+Yaslen struck her signature look when it came to her makeup, which featured darkened brows, thick faux lashes, and glowing highlighter that made her face look more radiant.
 She wore her shoulder-length blond hair parted to the side and cascaded down her shoulders.
 Yaslen wore her usual accessories such as a pair of dainty stud earrings and a delicate gold choker necklace.

 In the caption, the model revealed that her ultra-revealing ensemble was from Coqueta Swimwear.